WHO SHOULD USE SIRIL?

 New features are being introduced quite regularly.
 Here is a list of main features:

-Native image format support; Image conversion (to the native FITS format only); Images pre-processing with biases, darks and flats masters; Image registration; Registered sequence export; Image stacking, with optional additive or multiplicative normalization; Enhancement and processing of final images; Image compositing tool, combining and aligning multiple channels; Plotting various pieces of information about an image sequence…
+Native image format support; Image conversion (to the native FITS format only); Images pre-processing with bias, darks and flats masters; Image registration; Registered sequence export; Image stacking, with optional additive or multiplicative normalization; Enhancement and processing of final images; Image compositing tool, combining and aligning multiple channels; Plotting various pieces of information about an image sequence…

 So far SIRIL is available for many distributions GNU/Linux, Mac OS, FreeBSD and Windows 64 bits.
 But as an opensource project its sources can be downloaded, compiled and/or freely modified according to the GPLv3.

 AVAILABLE IN MANY LANGUAGES

 English, French, German, Greek, Spanish, Italian, Dutch (Belgium), Chinese… We are looking for volunteer translators, for the software and for the documentation.
 No programming experience is required.

 Removing unwanted signal and pattern from RAW images is the main goal of the first step of preprocessing.
 Siril can of course deal with BIASES/DARKS/FLATS master files.